 What Does the Future of Japanese Management Look Like?

-One key point from the paper discusses long-term management.
+One key point is long-term management.
 This aspect calls on managers to consider the long-term value and contributions that their personnel can make, and how they can maximize the team’s potential.
 By acknowledging each individual’s strengths and enabling them to be open about their contributions, employees are also likely to show heightened loyalty to a company that supports their growth.

 A second key point is the importance of building a relationship of trust between executives and employees.
 As mentioned earlier in the paragraph about omikoshi management, there must still be an intermediary between higher and lower levels.
 The paper by the Japan Association of Corporate Executives suggests that a closer and stronger relationship of trust between the two levels would aid strongly in optimizing the utilization of personnel.